idcware/node-sass-jspm-importer/README.md

 // do fun stuff with font-awesome !
 ```
-The `jspm:`:-prefixed imports will be handled by the custom importer.
+The `jspm:`-prefixed imports will be handled by the custom importer.